 The subject of proposed projects is limitless but must intend to investigate an issue of current or future importance and/or provide a measurable benefit to girls’ schools and/or girls’ education that is evident beyond the applicant’s own school community.
-Successful Fellows should be willing to share the knowledge gained through their project with Alliance members via various means including, but not limited to, writing a feature article for the Alliance’s publication, In Alliance, and presenting the project’s findings at an Alliance conference and/or online webinar.
+Successful Fellows should be willing to share the knowledge gained through their project with Alliance members via various means including, but not limited to, writing a an academic paper, and presenting the project’s findings at an Alliance conference and/or online webinar.

 A range of different activities can be included over the Fellowship period.
 Some examples are:

 - implementation of an innovation in curriculum, pedagogy or extra-curricular activities

 - creation of a new and contemporary program or activity for students or staff

 - joint programs with community, business or educational institutions

 Criteria used by the Alliance Board and its selection committee when selecting the successful Fellow will include, but not be limited to:

 - originality and innovation, such as using ‘out-of-the-box’ thinking to address an existing issue or adapting programs from outside of the education sector for a new purpose

 - currency and applicability, to ensure that the selected project is relevant, timely and/or forward-thinking

 - the potential benefit to girls’ schools and/or girls’ education of the Fellow’s proposed professional learning or collaborations beyond the Fellow’s own school community